viun-tech/public/clients/javascript/avis-client-js/generated/docs/ResultApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //ApiKeyAuth.apiKeyPrefix = 'Token';

-let apiInstance = new Avis.ResultApi();
+let apiInstance = new ViunAvisClientJs.ResultApi();
 let id = 56; // Number | A unique integer value identifying this result. let opts = {
-  patchedResultRequest: new Avis.PatchedResultRequest(), // PatchedResultRequest |
+  patchedResultRequest: new ViunAvisClientJs.PatchedResultRequest(), // PatchedResultRequest |
 };
 apiInstance.resultPartialUpdate(id, opts, (error, data, response) => {
   if (error) {